Paspie/reposit2/README.md

 # reposit2
-just to a little bit experience with
+just to get a little bit experience with